What insurance do I need as a contractor? A guide to contractor insurance

 One of the biggest draws to contracting is the chance to escape the shackles of employment and forge your own pathway for your career and make your own decisions.

 Here is a quick overview of the contractor insurance policies available to you:

 PI provides cover if your end-client claims compensation against you for any mistakes or negligence on your part that has resulted in the client suffering a financial loss.
 PI is especially important for professionals offering advice or designs to their clients.

 Public Liability Insurance

 PL insurance will provide cover if something you do causes injury or other loss to a colleague or a member of the public.
 Examples could include a visitor to your business premises tripping on a mat and suffering an injury.
 Or yourself working at a client’s premises and spilling a drink on a computer resulting in them pursuing compensation for any repair costs incurred.

 If you employ one or more members of staff, you are required by law to carry a minimum £5m employer’s liability insurance policy, unless you are in the minority that are exempt.

 As a contractor you will find this policy is held by the Umbrella Company you are registered under.
 EL covers injuries you suffer due to your employer’s negligence whilst you are at work.

-Tax Enquiry and Legal Expenses Cover with a Contract Review
+Tax Enquiry and Legal Expenses Cover and IR35 Contract Review

 Legal expenses insurance with provide contractors with cover up to £100,000 (any one claim) for costs incurred due to a legal investigation.
 It is a relatively inexpensive cover at only £75.00 and can be complemented with a Contract Review for only £60.00 per contract.